v0iden/chromium-history-parser/README.md

 # Chromium history parser

 This is a python script that sorts your browsing history based on the number of website visits.
 It exports the results to a csv file, which means you can really easily make charts like the one below.
 It also supports filtering.
-For example, you can choose to omend all websites with fewer than 50 entries.
+For example, you can choose to omit all websites with fewer than 50 entries.
 This prevents the output file from being insanely long.

 ![Chart](chart.jpg)